Volunteering in education: what is it and how to get started?

 This educational gap segregates the job market and limits access to information, culture, and the exchange of ideas.

-When you volunteer to teach English, you are directly fighting this inequality.
+When you volunteer to teach English, you are directly combating this inequality.

-When you teach the "verb to be", you are, in fact, teaching a young person to read a technical manual, take part in a job interview at a multinational company, or understand a song lyric that connects them to the world.
+When you teach the "to be" verb, you are actually teaching a young person to read a technical manual, to take part in a job interview at a multinational company, or to understand a song lyric that connects them with the world.

 It is education for freedom.